DCSA-Devs/COE_Project/README.md

 4. Run `npm install` to install all dependency.
 5. Do the neccessary changes
 6. **DO `npm start` Check the applicatin has no errors and is running fine.**
-7. If app running fine then , Add the changes using `git add .` command
+7. If the application is running fine then , Add the changes using `git add .` command
 8. commit the changes using  `git commit -m 'Your message'`
 9. Push the changes to your forked repo using `git push` commmand
 10. Now compare and create a pull request using **github.com ,Ensure ther is no merge conflict**
-### Step 3 Upating the your local repository with the main repository
+### Section 3 Upating the local repository with the main repository
 1. `git fetch`
 2. `git fetch upstream` :It will show changes others team member has done
 3. `git merge upstream/master` :It will merge changes,your work will not be deleted but merge conflict may arise
-4. Optional : `git pull upstream master` :Do this if you not able to solve merge-conflict **It will delete the changes you previously made,therefore it is recomended to follow step 3 before adding any new feature**
+4. Optional : `git pull upstream master` :Do this if you not able to solve merge-conflict **It will delete the changes you previously made,therefore it is always recomended to follow these steps before adding any new feature**
-5. **Now you can repeat the step 2,  point 4 to point 8 to contribute further**
+5. **Now you can repeat the Section 2,  point 4 to point 8 to contribute further**
 ## Running the program
 1. After cloning the repository goto project root & run command `npm install`
 2. This will download all the required npm modules (make sure you are connected to internet)